crowdbotics/modules/modules/payments/modules/payments/README.md

-making sure the minimal iOS platform is set to 11 in POD file
+# iOS

-npm install @stripe/stripe-react-native
+making sure the minimal iOS platform is set to 11 in `ios/Podfile` file

-npm install --save-dev babel-plugin-import-glob npm install --save-dev babel-plugin-import-glob-meta
+if you see this error
 Undefined symbols for architecture x86_64 on iOS
 While building your iOS project, you may see a Undefined symbols for architecture x86_64 error.
 This is caused by react-native init template configuration that is not fully compatible with Swift 5.1.